fangq/mcx/mcxlab/README.txt

-               detphoton.prop: optical properties, a copy of cfg.prop detphoton.data: a concatenated and transposed array in the order of [detid nscat ppath mom p v w0]' "data" is the is the only subfield in all mcxlab before 2018
+               detphoton.prop: optical properties, a copy of cfg.prop detphoton.data: a concatenated and transposed array in the order of [detid nscat ppath mom p v w0]' "data" is the is the only subfield in all MCXLAB before 2018
        vol: (optional) a struct array, each element is a preprocessed volume corresponding to each instance of cfg.
 Each volume is a 3D int32 array.
        seeds: (optional), if give, mcxlab returns the seeds, in the form of